STMicroelectronics/linux-examples/GPIO/buttons/README.md

 **Purpose**

-Toggle the green led when user button is used through Linux Kernel.
+Toggle the green led when user2 button is used from userland.

 **Hardware**